hkarambizi/motherkaraoke.com/README.md

-# starter-kit
-A simple Jekyll startup kit for web projects hosted on Github Pages.
+# Mother Karaoke Search Site

+A searchable index of karaoke songs for Mother in Atlanta, GA.

+The site uses:

+- Jekyll
+- lunr.js